Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Whats the best way to freeze green beans so they will taste fresh?

 My opinion of frozen green beans isn't real great.
 Taste wise they are OK, but no matter how they are frozen, whether home frozen or purchased, they are tough.
-When I had a garden I always canned the green beans for that reason.
-The canned ones don't look as nice, color wise, but all the people I have known prefer them over frozen.

 I want to freeze fresh green beans.
 How do I?